wshager/abstractng/README.md

 To improve the performance there we could of course stop using `filter` and `map`.
 There are imperative ways to prevent the additional iterations.
 However, it's also possible to use a single built-in array method: `reduce`.
 Moreover, `reduce` can be seen as underlying all other operations that can be done on an array or any "container" type, as we'll see later on.

-> Using functional instead of imperative programming has many benefits, such as predictability and transparent typing.
+> 🦉 Using functional instead of imperative programming has many benefits, such as predictability and transparent typing.
+See for instance [this article on Coding Dojo](https://www.codingdojo.com/blog/what-is-functional-programming).

 How does `reduce` work again?
 It takes an operator function and an initial value.
 The operator function takes an accumulated value, the current item in the array and the index of that item.

-> In the case of transforming from array to array that initial value is always an empty array.
+> 🦉 In the case of transforming from array to array that initial value is always an empty array.

 ```javascript
 const input = [1, 2, 3, 4, 5, 6];